David-Tam/Penguin_Classification_Unsupervised/README.md

 ![alt text](images/d1.jpg)

 To select the reasonable k, as mentioned, Elbow method is used.
 The plot for the change in lowest variance, from k to k+1 is shown.
 It is obvious that from k=5 to k=6, the change in variance is still large while the change is low from k=6 to k=7:

 ![alt text](images/Change_in_Inertia.jpg)

-And also this can be visualized by just plotting the lowest variance for each k.
+This can also be visualized by just plotting the lowest variance for each k.
 The variance keeps almost the same after k=6.
 As a result, we use k=6 as the number of cluster.

 ![alt text](images/Interia_Trend.jpg)

+Now it is the time to see the result, by performing k-means method with k=6 and the tranformed dataset.
+All data are now classified and can be shown in a 3d scatter plot with 3 principal components chosen:

 ![alt text](images/d2.jpg)
 ![alt text](images/3d_kmean.jpg)

+The result can be understand in a better way: using projection of the above 3d scatter plots.
+Three 2d scatter plots: $2^{nd}$-$3^{rd}$, $3^{rd}$-$1^{st}$ and $1^{st}$-$2^{nd}$

 ![alt text](images/d3.jpg)
 ![alt text](images/2_vs_3_PCproj.jpg)
 ![alt text](images/3_vs_1_PCproj.jpg)